Zalasus/opendrakan/doc/lighting.md

 azimuth (simply called "direction" in the editor) and an ascension angle.

-Layer lights have a diffuse component and an ambient component that work as one would expect from a Blinn-Phong model.
+Layer lights have a diffuse component and an ambient component that work as one would expect from a Blinn-Phong model with the exception that the ambient component seems to be multiplied by a factor of approx. 2 before being added.

 When the vertices of two or more layers with the same XZ coordinate are within ±2wu of each other on the Y axis, the lighting properties of those layers are